New Garden Organic Service

 • Recyclable items that belong in your yellow lid bin

-• Stones, concrete or masonry
+• Stones, concrete or masonry.

-The introduction of the GO service will not replace the existing kerbside collection services.
-Residents are encouraged to continue using the recycling bin as usual by separating recyclable materials from general waste and placing them in their yellow lid recycling bins.
-The GO service is specifically designed to collect organic garden waste and promote resource recovery.
+Residents should continue using the recycling bin as usual by separating recyclable materials from general waste.
+The GO service is specifically designed to collect organic garden waste and increase resource recovery.

 Can businesses or commercial entities participate in the GO service?